-Medical Billing for Cardiology and Cardiovascular Disease
+Medical Billing for Cardiovascular Disease

 Cardiovascular disease is typically a long-term condition with many different possible tests and treatments, so medical billing for cardiology becomes complex.
 The field also involves extensive surgery and very expensive equipment, making it necessary to ensure that providers are reimbursed for all appropriate services in order for their practices to remain solvent.